cuberite/cuberite.github.io/README.md

-This repository defines the web front page for cuberite.org
+This repository defines the main website for Cuberite at [https://cuberite.org](https://cuberite.org).